just-a-muggle/Exercise_algo/README.md

-> you can enter the floader through terminator which named “script”
+> you can through terminator find the folder which named “script”
 >
 > `cd script`
 >